dwrobel/flatcam/README.md

 =================================================

+14.11.2019

+- made sure that the 'default' postprocessor file is always loaded first such that this name is always first in the GUI comboboxes
+- added a class in GUIElements for a TextEdit box with line numbers and highlight

 13.11.2019

 - trying to improve the performance of View CNC Code command by using QPlainTextEdit; made the mods for it